duartegroup/autodE/doc/install.rst

   XTB(available = True)

-If a MethodUnavailable exception is raised see the :doc:`troubleshooting page <troubleshooting>`.
+If a :code:`MethodUnavailable` exception is raised see the :doc:`troubleshooting page <troubleshooting>`.
 If **autodE** cannot be imported please open a issue on `GitHub <https://github.com/duartegroup/autodE/issues>`_.

 ******